wiaderny/wiaderny.github.com/_posts/2013-05-31-install-gnupg-on-mountain-lion.md

 layout: post
 date: 2013-05-13 13:10:55
 title: Install GnuPG on Mountain Lion
+subtitle: For the privacy concerned that don't fear terminal usage
+exc: GPG-Tools was working crazy hard over the last couple of months and finally delivered their GPGMail2 plug-in for the mail app.
+If you don't want the hassle of a non working encryption when you update to OSX Mavericks, you should go for the terminal version.
+update: August 7, 2013
 ---

-With the introduction of OS X 10.8 a very handy possibility of using PGP vanished -- although the guys from [PGP-Tools][1] are working on an update to make their tool work with the native mail app.
+With the introduction of OS X 10.8 a very handy plugin for the native mail app was rendered unusable -- <del>although the guys from GPG-Tools are working on an update to make their tool work with the native mail app</del> luckily the guys from [GPG-Tools][1] worked hard an finally delivered their GPGMail2 plug-in.
-However great luck for us there is still the old school possibility of installing [Gnu Privacy Guard][2] on your local machine.
-This log will be a (hopefully) handy note on how to install this great pice.
+However, some people might still considering installing [Gnu Privacy Guard][2] on their local machines, to not fall victim to any characteristics of a future OS update.
+If this sounds like you, this log will (hopefully) be a handy note on how to install this great piece.

 After you have opened your Terminal, you start-off by downloading the desired version (and its corresponding signature) from gnupg.org.